My Honest Review of Anakeesta

-Beautiful zip of 1,000+ foot line through the canopy (approx 200 ft. above ground) and then repel down (or use the stairs) the side where your ride awaits to take you to the halfway point platform of the chair lift so you can go back up the mountain.
+Beautiful zip of 1,000+ foot line through the beautiful tree canopy (approximately 200 ft. above ground) and then repel down (or use the stairs) the side where your ride awaits to take you to the halfway point platform of the chair lift so you can go back up the mountain.
 No reservations needed.
 You will, however, need closed toed shoes.
-Hair tying is recommended and small lockers are available if you should need one.
+Hair tying is recommended, and small lockers are available if you should need one.
 Also, no hand braking is required.

 Really unique fun and relaxing part of the whole place.
 Probably my favorite.
-The canopy walk is beautiful and lets you enjoy the forest while watching others zipline overhead.
+This is a series of bridges leading through a beautiful canopy of mountain trees.
+It allows you enjoy the sights of the forest while watching others zipline overhead.

 Very kid friendly!
-Playground is free and it is $7.95 for gem mining.
+Playground is free and it is a small fee for gem mining.
 A bag of gems can be purchased to take home.

-Tickets for all this can be bought in advance online but I would definately check the weather forcast ahead and take a rain coat just to be safe!
+Tickets for all this can be bought in advance online but I would definitely check the weather forecast ahead and take a rain coat just to be safe!
 Most everything is outdoors.

 865-325-2400 if you have questions.